How to stay on top of your company’s software subscriptions

 More and more employees need a wide range of tech to work effectively, whether that’s basic communication systems or job-specific tools.
 It’s easy to sign up for most Software as a Service (SaaS) tools, and easy to deactivate profiles or swap users.
 It’s empowering for both leaders and their teams, as productivity goes up and a spirit of innovation is fostered.

 But for financial teams, it can be a lot less fun.

 Exactly who’s signed up for which tool and how much it costs the company is difficult to monitor.
 71% of companies have at least one SaaS subscription with no billing owner, according to a study.

 How much are your business subscriptions costing you?

 New research shows that — across companies of all sizes — business spending on subscription services is likely to continue to grow.
-Recent figures suggest 30% annual growth in enterprise SaaS spending in the UK.
+According Enterprise Apps Today, the SaaS end-user spending value has gone up from $31.4 billion to $171.9 billion (around £28.4 to £155.8 billion) between 2015-2022.

-Depending on the job they do, employees might be using dozens of different SaaS tools to work effectively.
-Remote working is likely to see this increase even further.
+Depending on the job they do, employees might be using dozens of different SaaS tools to work effectively, and the rise of remote working is likely to see this increase even further.

 But with new business subscriptions being adopted daily, things can easily spiral out of control.

 And that’s just the subs that are maintained.

 Rogue subscriptions cause real problems